October 10, 2024

 4. Nutritional Deficiencies

-• Nitrogen Deficiency: Leads to weak, light-colored leaves that may bend or droop.
+• Nitrogen Deficiency: Leads to weak, leaves that change color and bend or droop.

-• Potassium Deficiency: Causes the tips of the leaves to curl and become scorched-looking.
+• Potassium Deficiency: The tips of the leaves will curl and look burnt.

 Fix: